vamshichowdary/vamshichowdary.github.io/src/content/blog/learn_LU.md

 tags: ["general"]
 ---

+## Intro

-In our previous work \[1\], we introduced the GFMM-block, which is a generalized parameterization of the Fast Multipole Method's (FMM) matrix-vector computational graph.
+In our previous work[^1], we introduced the GFMM-block, which is a generalized parameterization of the Fast Multipole Method's (FMM) matrix-vector computational graph.
 We showed that gradient descent can be used to learn FMM-like representations of (inverses of) linear operators instead of relying on hand-crafted FMM construction algorithms.
 This is useful when the operator structures are complex and the construction of FMM is unknown for certain operators.
 Moreover, the parameterization is efficient in the number of required parameters compared to a fully dense representation of the operator.

 In this post, I want to extend this idea further to explore the possibility of ***learning*** the factorizations of linear operators, specifically the LU factorization.
-Previous work \[2\] tried to achieve this with gradient descent by representing L and U as dense linear layers and masking the upper and lower triangular parts of the learnable weight matrices, which is not an efficient parameterization.
+Previous work[^2] tried to achieve this with gradient descent by representing L and U as dense linear layers and masking the upper and lower triangular parts of the learnable weight matrices, which is not an efficient parameterization.
 Inspired by the GFMM-block, we can actually represent L and U more compactly and thus save on memory as well as compute complexity.
 This could be useful for large $N \times N$ matrices, as the GFMM-block representation is only $O(N)$ in the number of parameters.

+## Structure

 The rest of the post is structured as follows:
 1. GFMM-block : I will describe the GFMM-block and how it can be also used to represent block-lower and block-upper triangular matrices.